fredmaggiowski/gorest/README.md

     var resource3 Resource2

     // Register the routes.
-    // Rember to pass the pointer of
-    // the resource and not the resurce
+    // Remeber to pass the pointer of the resource and not the resurce itself
-    // itself, otherwise the server will
+    // otherwise the server will not work! handler.SetRoutes([]*gorest.Route{
-    // not work!
-    handler.SetRoutes([]*gorest.Route{
         gorest.NewRoute(&resource1, "/resource/1"),
         gorest.NewRoute(&resource2, "/resource/2"),